-GRADE SYMBOL DEFINITION GRADE POINTS
+GRADE DEFINITION GRADE POINTS

 A Excellent 4

 В Good 3

 С Satisfactory 2

 D Less than satisfactory 1

 F Failing 0

-Р Pass (At least satisfactory - unot counted in GPA.
-Has the smeaning as "CR" as that symdefined prior to June 30, 2007 to credit and noncredit course same bol was 7).
+Р Pass (At least satisfactory - u not counted in GPA.
+Has the meaning as "CR" as that sym defined prior to June 30, 200 to credit and noncredit course same Ibol was 7).
 Applies

-NP No Pass (Less than satisfacto awarded but not counted in G the same meaning as "NC" as was defined prior to June 30, Applies to credit and noncred SPA.
+NP No Pass (Less than satisfactor awarded but not counted in Counted in Counted the same meaning as "NC" as was defined prior to June 30, Applies to credit and noncred GPA.
 NP has s that symbol 2007.)

-SP Satisfactory Progress towards the course (used for noncredit and is not supplanted by any t courses only
+SP Satisfactory Progress towards the course (used for noncrediand is not supplanted by any t courses only